Work is underway on new housing development with nearly 300 homes in Worksop

 Advertisement

-Knights View is scheduled to launch in February 2023 and those interested in securing a new home are encouraged to register an interest to be among the first to hear about the available properties.
+Knights View is scheduled to launch in February 2023 and those interested in securing a new home are encouraged to register an interest.